pipefunc/pipefunc/paper/paper.md

 ![The example pipeline after adding the `x` and `y` sweep axes, as rendered by `pipeline.visualize()`.
 Green dashed nodes are inputs, blue nodes are functions; each function node lists its outputs with mapspec indices and type annotations.\label{fig:pipeline}](pipeline.svg)

-The implementation is fully typed, has over 99.9% line coverage from more than 1100 tests, and has only three required dependencies.
+The implementation is fully typed, has over 99.9% line coverage from more than 1100 tests (enforced in continuous integration and tracked on Codecov), and has only three required dependencies.

 # Research impact statement

 `pipefunc` has been distributed on PyPI since 2023 and on conda-forge, and was developed to support large-scale physics simulations, in particular multidimensional parameter sweeps in quantum-device modeling.
-As of June 2026, it has been downloaded over 185,000 times from conda-forge with PyPI adding roughly 34,000 downloads per month, and an active user community exists around the project's GitHub repository (over 450 stars, eight code contributors) and Discord server.
+As of June 2026, it has been downloaded over 185,000 times from conda-forge with PyPI adding roughly 34,000 downloads per month (per anaconda.org and pypistats.org), and an active user community exists around the project's GitHub repository (over 450 stars, eight code contributors) and Discord server.
-Open-source adoption spans several domains: `rbyte` [@rbyte], an open-source multimodal dataset library for spatial intelligence developed by Yaak, uses `pipefunc` in its core; the Soundscape Attributes Translation Project methodology study in acoustics research builds its analysis on `pipefunc` pipelines [@satp]; and the pyiron developers prototype an integration [@pipefunc-executorlib] of `pipefunc` with `executorlib` [@executorlib] for materials-science workflows on HPC systems.
+Open-source adoption, independent of the author, spans several domains: `rbyte` [@rbyte], an open-source multimodal dataset library for spatial intelligence developed by Yaak, uses `pipefunc` in its core; the computational-methodology repository of the Soundscape Attributes Translation Project in acoustics research builds its analysis on `pipefunc` pipelines [@satp]; and the pyiron developers prototype an integration [@pipefunc-executorlib] of `pipefunc` with `executorlib` [@executorlib] for materials-science workflows on HPC systems.
 Downstream tools are also being built on top of it, such as `flowfunc` [@flowfunc], a workflow runner that uses `pipefunc` as its execution engine.
 The design lineage traces to `aiida-dynamic-workflows` [@aiida-dynamic-workflows], developed at Microsoft Quantum for simulating topological qubit devices; `pipefunc` generalizes that approach without the AiiDA infrastructure requirement.